aws-samples/multiple-account-cdk-cicd-pipeline/README.md

 ## Fork and update the code

 The easiest way to start trying out the capabilities of CDK Pipelines with this sample is to fork this repository and make changes in your own fork.
 After you have created your own fork, clone the repository to your development environment and open the stack file `cdk/lib/cdk-pipeline-stack.ts`.
 This file contains the pipeline stack definitions, including a set of constants that are needed to provision the full environment.
-Review and update the constants for GitHub organisation, repository, branch, the three deployment AWS accounts, and regions.
+Review and update the constants for GitHub organization, repository, branch, the three deployment AWS accounts, and regions.

 ##  Regional CDK Bootstrapping